oracle-devrel/technology-engineering/app-dev/approach-workshop/README.md

 Do you consider
 - Adopting a cloud native enterprise approach?
 - Automating on-demand services?
-- Utilizing cloud based tools?
-And think they change so much?
+- Utilizing cloud-based tools?
+And think they have changed so much?
 - Building and running apps that are highly available, resilient, fully secure, and compliant?
 - Modernizing and simplifying your deployments and operations?